Hmm… but with limited resources, how should entrepreneurs engage in this time consuming but very much needed marketing strategy?

 Why is it important?

-- Each blog post will reveal on a more intimate level what your business is to your customers
+A blog is very important if you want to bring your business online.
+Here’s why:- Each blog post will reveal on a more intimate level what your business is to your customers

 - It helps you deliver news more informally